toaderflorin/florintoader/_posts/2020-04-02-immutability.markdown

 In a nutshell, this process works like this:

 1. Diffing is recursive and starts at the root of the DOM / VDOM.
-2. If a node isn't marked as dirty in the VDOM, nothing happens to the corresponding node in the DOM.
+2. If a node isn't marked as dirty in the VDOM, nothing happens to the corresponding node in the DOM, and React doesn't traverse the child nodes.
 3. If the node is marked as dirty, the diffing algorithm looks at whether the type has changed.
 If the node has gone from a <code class="code">BlogPost</code> to a <code class="code">WarningMessage</code> component, or from a button to a div, the whole subtree (including children) is recreated.
 React doesn't try to reuse the existing DOM elements (by transplanting them as children them to the newly created element) because even if that were possible, it would be to slow to figure out which ones can be kept.
 4. If, however, the type hasn't changed, only the properties (like text, width, etc.) and the children will be evaluated and updated if needed.
 5. When it comes to lists, React needs a little help in the form of keys.
 Because elements can move up and down in order, using the index is not reliable for comparison.
 It is recommended we set the key to a stable value, such as the UUID of the underlying data model.